How to Install an Egress Window in Your Basement

 Finally, install the window.

 Your new basement egress window well provides natural light and a safe emergency escape.
 Allow at least three full days to install the basement window, plus time for finishing the interior.
 The egress window insulation cost with a contractor like the ones shown will cost from $6,000 to $8,000.
 If you do the projects yourself, the egress window installation cost runs about $1,500 on materials, tool rental and refuse container fees.
+Looking for a cheaper alternative?
+Learn how to build faux basement windows.

 Project step-by-step (17)